Episcopal Diocese of the Susquehanna: History

 In 1785, William White convened a meeting at Christ Church in Philadelphia for the purpose of organizing the Episcopal Church in the Commonwealth of Pennsylvania.
 The conference included laymen as well as clergy, an arrangement which had no precedent in England.
-St. Mary's in Reading, St. Gabriel's in Morlatton (now Douglassville) and St. James in Perkiomen (now Collegeville) were among the fifteen parishes represented at the conference.
+St. Mary's in Reading, St. Gabriel's in Morlatton (now Douglassville), St. James in Lancaster and St. James in Perkiomen (now Collegeville) were among the fifteen parishes represented at the conference.
 Plans were made for the first official convention of the Diocese of Pennsylvania, and delegates were chosen to attend the first General Convention for the national Episcopal Church, held later that year at the same location.
 The Diocese of Pennsylvania received its first bishop in 1787 when William White was consecrated bishop at Lambeth Chapel.

-In 1871, the area now comprising both Central Pennsylvania and Bethlehem became a new diocese.
+St. Stephen's Episcopal Cathedral in Harrisburg.

+In 1871, the area of the present Diocese of the Susquehanna was divided from the Diocese of Pennsylvania.
 The original name was the Diocese of Central Pennsylvania, and the cathedral was in Reading.
 In 1904, the western part of the diocese was separated to form the Diocese of Harrisburg.
 This left the eastern part of the diocese, now based in Bethlehem, covering a territory that "the name lost much of its significance."
 At the 1909 diocesan convention, a resolution was passed that changed the name to Diocese of Bethlehem, which took effect May 26, 1909.
 In the 1970s, the name of Central Pennsylvania was re-adopted by the former Diocese of Harrisburg.

 In October 2022, the diocesan conventions of Central Pennsylvania and Bethlehem initiated the process for exploring reunification.
-On October 19, 2024, the conventions of the two dioceses both voted to unify as the Diocese of the Susquehanna, effective January 1, 2026.
+On October 19, 2024, the conventions of the two dioceses both voted to unify as the Episcopal Diocese of the Susquehanna, effective January 1, 2026.
 On October 18, 2025, the bishop of Central Pennsylvania Audrey Scanlan was elected as the first bishop of the Diocese of the Susquehanna.
+On the predetermined date, the two dioceses successfully reunited, with the Diocese of Bethlehem being the surviving entity under the plan of merger.